Back to Home Page

 - Scenario: A soccer team plays 50 games and wins 35. - Calculation:(35 / 50) × 100 = 70%This means the team has a 70% win rate, indicating they win 7 out of every 10 games on average.

-Why Use Win Percentage?
+Why Use Win %?

 • Standardization: Allows comparison across teams or individuals with different numbers of games/attempts.